-Wilson Ranches Retreat offers guests a unique opportunity to go horseback riding in Oregon.
+Wilson Ranches Retreat offers our guests a unique opportunity to go horseback riding in Oregon.
 Immerse yourself on our authentic working cattle ranch by joining the Wilson family on a scenic horseback ride, cattle drive, pasture move, riding for strays or checking fence lines as the Wilson family done has for seven generations.

 Horseback Riding in Oregon

 Wilson Ranches Retreat is in a geologically and historically rich area of Wheeler County.
 As you ride the high desert hills of Eastern Oregon your senses will be awakened by the breathtaking views and big-sky horizons in all directions.
 Look up as there may be a red-tailed hawk flying over or a great horned owl looking down from the aspen above.
 Rein your horse in a cattle trail or blaze your own as you weave through the juniper trees and sagebrush.

 A ranch ride offers incredible opportunities for wildlife viewing and seeing nature unfold with bunch grass valleys and hillsides blanketed in wildflowers in the late spring and through the summer.
 The quarter horses are incredibly sure footed and apt in the rocky terrain on Wilson Ranches.
 Ride through the history of the Old West where the early homesteaders and the Wilson family have carved out their lives on the trails you will ride.

 Varied sizes of cowboy boots, cowboy hats and saddle bags available for your ride.